deohs/coders/demos/data_import/epa_aqi/getAQI.md

    such as wildfires?
 (Do an internet search to find such events as reported in the [news](https://www.seattlepi.com/washington-wildfires/), [etc.](https://wasmoke.blogspot.com/))
+4. Modify the code provided to get data for all states, not just one (Washington).
+   You will need a looping structure like a "for-loop" or use `lapply()`, etc.
-4. Find another website that has related real-time data such as [Washington's Air Monitoring Network](https://fortress.wa.gov/ecy/enviwa/).
+5. Find another website that has related real-time data such as [Washington's Air Monitoring Network](https://fortress.wa.gov/ecy/enviwa/).
    Write code to harvest the data and accumulate it.
 Set up a scheduled task to run this code daily or hourly.
 Compare the results with the EPA AQI data.